 - Swish the ring around in the solution and let it sit for 2-3 minutes.

 - This next part seems obvious, but you'd be surprised how many times skipping this step leads havoc and a call to the plumber.
 Close the drain first, or put the ring in a strainer to keep it safe.
 Then rinse the diamond ring thoroughly in warm water

 - Blot the ring dry with a lint-free cloth.

 If the diamond and setting needs extra help, use a dental irrigation device, such as a Water Pik, to flush away small bits of grime.
 You can also use a wooden toothpick to very carefully push dirt away from the diamond and setting.
 Then repeat steps 3-5.

 Diamonds that have not been fracture filled and have not been treated in any way can be cleaned with a solution of ammonia and water.
 Be sure to read the instructions carefully because too much ammonia can severely damage your setting.

 Use the gentler liquid detergent solution for fracture-filled diamonds, because ammonia can eventually either cloud or remove the coating that's been placed on the gemstone.

 The method you use to clean jewelry should protect its weakest element.
 In other words, not all jewelry can be cleaned the same way because some elements are much more fragile then others.
-If your ring includes other gems, clean in a way that is suitable for the less durable components.
-Try out some of these DIY at-home jewelry cleaning solutions and find one that works for your specific piece of jewelry.
+If your ring includes other gems, clean in a way that is suitable for the least durable component.
+Try out several DIY, at-home jewelry cleaning solutions, and find one that works for your specific piece of jewelry.

 As we touched on earlier, chemicals such as chlorine can damage and alter your jewelry.
 Wear gloves AND remove your rings anytime you are handling chlorine or harsh detergents.